Meet your panel

 Beginning her journey as a Summer Clerk, Rachel is now thriving as a Partner in our Auckland Corporate & Commercial team.
 As a previous Graduate Recruitment Partner, she discusses the ins and outs of the entire graduate recruitment process.

-Many of our juniors have been where you are today, so we asked them to talk a bit about what helpful information and stories they could share with you.
+We asked our previous Clerks to talk a bit about what helpful information and stories they could share with you.
 They talk about their own experiences with interviews and work at the firm, as well as some helpful advice and insights – have a watch to hear what they have to say.

 What is commercial law?